-The best price found from United States to Manila is on September 23rd, 2015, travelling with EVA Air.
+The best price found from United States to Manila is on March 3rd, 2019, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

-Take note that several Asian discount carriers fly to Clark International Airport (Diosdado Macapagal Airport, DMIA) in the Clark Special Economic Zones, a two-hour drive north of Manila.
+Note that several Asian discount carriers fly to Clark International Airport in the Clark Special Economic Zones, a two-hour drive north of Manila.

-One-way flights cost P1000 to P3000 (including taxes) on most routes, provided you book in advance.
+One-way domestic flights cost P1000 to P3500 (including taxes) on most routes, provided you book in advance.
 Flight times range from 45 minutes for short hops such as Manila to Caticlan, to 1½ hours for flights from Manila to southern Mindanao.

 The following airlines fly domestically in and out of Manila.
 All have ticket offices at their terminal of departure or around town.

 Air Juan Daily seaplanes to Puerto Galera (P5500, 20 minutes) at 7.10am, hopping to Boracay on Mondays, Tuesdays, Thursdays and Saturdays.

 Air Swift Serves El Nido from its own separate terminal near Terminal 4.